teachingaway/teachingaway.github.io/_posts/2014-09-04-how-to-file-trademark-registration-application.md

 ## The Trademark Application Process

-If you have picked out a unique, distinctive mark, then you’re ready to apply for a trademark registration.
+If you have picked out a unique, distinctive mark, then you're ready to apply for a trademark registration.
 First, go to the <a title="USPTO Trademark Application" href="http://www.uspto.gov/teas/teasplus.htm">USPTO's Trademark Application</a> page.
 You should see the wall of text pictured below.

 <a href="/images/tm-app/1-pick-teas-plus.png"><img src="/images/tm-app/1-pick-teas-plus.png" class="big-image"></a>